 Let stand 5 minutes and serve in a bowl or smothered!

 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.

-Recipe courtesy of Sam, one of the owners of Sam's No.3, Denver, CO
+Recipe courtesy of Sam's No.3, Denver, CO